-In accordance with federal requirements, beginning in fiscal years ending after December 15, 2015, local governments and public authorities that expend \$750,000 or more in federal financial assistance must have a single audit performed.
-Local governments and public authorities with fiscal years ending June 30, 2016 or later that have expended \$500,000 or more in State financial assistance must have a single audit performed in accordance with the State Single Audit Implementation Act.
-1
+In accordance with federal requirements, local governments and public authorities that expend \$750,000 or more in federal financial assistance must have a single audit performed in accordance to OMB Uniform Guidance, Subpart F (2 CFR 200.501).
+Local governments and public authorities that have expended \$500,000 or more in State financial assistance must have a single audit performed in accordance with the State Single Audit Implementation Act.